dcoy/new-blog-build/_posts/2018-07-09-pretty-print-json-with-ruby.md

 categories: [ruby, json]
 ---

-# Pretty Printing JSON with Ruby

 Ruby can be used to pretty-print JSON files, by invoking the `JSON` module from the Ruby standard library.
-It can turn "ugly" JSON
+It can turn "ugly" JSON:

 {% highlight shell %}